• Services

 The number of members in a subreddit is only one part of the equation.
 Having a high member count is one thing, but if most of these “members” are abandoned or inactive accounts, then you’re probably better off promoting elsewhere.

 A subreddit’s sidebar will show you the number of online users of the sub at any given time.
-Use this information to determine if this is the right community for you!
+Use this information wisely!

 It gives you a clearer picture of how many of the sub’s members are actually active.
 Additionally, you can use this detail to determine the best time of the day to post on the sub for maximum exposure.